Overall ranking: Came out 43rd of 126 in the Complete University Guide for 2016.

 Easy to get into?
 Nope.
-You'll need between A*AA to BBB at A-level (or equivalent) but other qualifications and experience will also be considered.
+You'll need between AAA to ABB at A-level (or equivalent) but they will consider lower grades if the overall application is strong.
+Other qualifications and experience will also be considered.

 Cheap to live there?
 As this is London it'll cost you upwards of £100 per week to rent privately.

 Transport links: Central so great for the tube.
 Euston is the closest national rail station and there are excellent bus connections within easy access of the main Russell Square campus.

 Fees: Full-time home and EU students pay £9,000 while overseas students are charged up to £15,320 per year.

 Bursaries: Applicants are automatically considered for a range of scholarships, bursaries and awards based on financial need and academic excellence.
 Click here and see what you could get.

 Nightlife: You're right in the heart of London, with an infamous college bar at hand.